thomasgredig/JoinResearchGroup/README.md

 Take notes when reading the article; look at the motivation (first paragraph), and the message that the article carries; so that you can refer to previous data on which you build forward.

+## Posters

+Use the [PosterDown Rmd package](https://github.com/brentthorne/posterdown) to create posters using R language; it will generate HTML posters, that you can print to PDF, although some colors may not reproduce well.
+Alternatively the [Postr package](https://wytham.rbind.io/post/making-a-poster-in-r/) allows direct export to PDF.

 ## Analysis Software